los-cocos/cocos/utest/readme.txt

 https://github.com/pytest-dev/pytest/issues/5789
 Used python 3.6.6 to run unit tests for cocos release 0.6.7

-For most tests, you must set cocos_utest=1 in the environment before running.
 You should have py.test in the executable search path

 Running one test: